MicrosoftDocs/azure-ai-docs/articles/search/cognitive-search-quickstart-blob.md

 1. On the left, select **Indexes** and then select the index. **Search explorer** is on the first tab.

 1. Enter a search string to query the index, such as `satya nadella`.
-The search bar accepts keywords, quote-enclosed phrases, and operators (`"Satya Nadella" +"Bill Gates" +"Steve Ballmer"`).
+The search bar accepts keywords, quote-enclosed phrases, and operators: `"Satya Nadella" +"Bill Gates" +"Steve Ballmer"`

 Results are returned as verbose JSON, which can be hard to read, especially in large documents.
 Some tips for searching in this tool include the following techniques: